Optimisation Research Centre

 - Professor Konstantinos G Zografos is interested in developing models and algorithms related to the optimisation of transportation systems and logistics.
 His current work is focused on vehicle routing and scheduling, itinerary planning, facility location, airport operations, and emergency response logistics.
 His research interests also include supply chain management and project management.

-- Professor Adam Letchford and Dr Konstantinos Kaparis work on exact solution methods and bounding procedures for hard optimisation problems.
+- Professor Adam Letchford, Dr Konstantinos Kaparis and Dr Trivikram Dokka work on exact solution methods and bounding procedures for hard optimisation problems.
 They work mainly on discrete (aka combinatorial) problems, but also occasionally on continuous (aka global) problems.
 The solution methods are typically based on linear, quadratic or semidefinite programming.

 - Professor Stein W Wallace's principal interest is in decision making under uncertainty.
 He has worked with a broad range of applications, including portfolio management, energy, telecommunications and project scheduling.
 He has worked on algorithmic and modelling issues in stochastic programming.